 Going digital has better chance to harness innovation: When innovating to create new value, position a brand, align people inside an organization or differentiate and position products or services in diverse markets, the closer we can get to a clear and uncompromised place void of irrelevant complexity, analogy, and noise, the greater businesses’ ability to execute with a predictive pathway, mitigate risk, increase go-to-market confidence, and support more effective spend of human and economic resources.
 If you're not innovating from a place of clarity, you can't effectively deliver value and answer questions like - Why does the world need this?
 What's going to change in an individual or a business if they have this?
 There has to be substance behind the answers and there has to be substance and truth behind the input that leads further discovery.

 Digital is also the age of “Big Data”: Truth comes from data void of analogy, bias, irrelevant noise, and complexity, resulting in a clear uncompromised focus on what’s most important.
 The vision is an output.
 The importance of data and its analysis leads to the critical elements of knowledge, clarity, and insight.
 What is relevant noise?
 It's the noise that matters, informs you, creates greater clarity and leads you to something better.
 It's reality tied to place and time.
 Given that all organizations operate through and for people, and that people are emotional, not always rational.
-Just as quickly as patterns are established, the environment can change dramatically, don't forget that for trends or patterns to develop, the passing of time is required, and in the interim it isn't apparent that old truths no longer hold.
+Just as quickly as patterns are established, the environment can change dramatically, don't forget that for trends or patterns to develop, the passing of time is required, and in the interim, it isn't apparent that old truths no longer hold.
 The idea that truth can result from analysis and lead to a clear and uncompromised focus is perhaps a little Utopian.
 Digital means flow, but it will not automatically flow from one to the next person, it is overly redundant in data capture, and cannot be configured to business rules to enable automatic decisions or alerts.
 Digital leaders have to understand what’s required and how as a high-level basis of going digital.

 A scorecard will help to measure performance and impact: Digital strategy is nothing unless it’s implemented effectively.
-In terms of the full gamut of strategic management (analysis, options development, trade-offs and other choices, successful implementation, feedback and adjustment) a balanced scorecard (or any sort of multivariate measurement) is necessary but a long way from being sufficient.
-It can signal performance expectations, a scoreboard will help to measure performance and impact, but a range of other tools and capabilities are required if the answers to the following strategy-related questions are to be sensibly answered, and if a strategic plan is to be properly developed and implemented.
+In terms of the full gamut of strategic management (analysis, options development, trade-offs and other choices, successful implementation, feedback, and adjustment) a balanced scorecard (or any sort of multivariate measurement) is necessary but a long way from being sufficient.
+It can signal performance expectations, a scoreboard will help to measure performance and impact, but a range of other tools and capabilities are required if the answers to the following strategy-related questions are to be sensibly answered and if a strategic plan is to be properly developed and implemented.
 Balanced scorecards also tend to be more successful in simple cookie-cutter commercial enterprises where there are a number of same or similar functions that share common metrics and targets, but they have much less utility in terms of real strategy when it comes to complex non-commercial organizations.

 Digital transformation is a long journey.
-It does take the hard digital process in converting many paper documents into digital format which creates opportunity to streamline operations through greater efficiency and effectiveness; or digitize every touch point to improve customer service, but also involve soft factors such as digital leadership and culture shift, it has to be managed in systematic way.
+It does take the hard digital process in converting many paper documents into a digital format which creates the opportunity to streamline operations through greater efficiency and effectiveness; or digitize every touch point to improve customer service, but also involve soft factors such as digital leadership and culture shift, it has to be managed in a systematic way.

 Digitalization is like a flywheel, and Digital Masters are the one riding above it.
 Surf more Information about Digital Master: